 Objectives Tasks/Actions Resources Lead Monitoring To ensure that all staff have a clear understanding of the SEND Code of Practice 2014 Training provided by the SENDCo SENCO to attend termly LA and/or The Harmony Trust SEN network/hub meetings INSET SENDCo to attend LA and/or The Harmony Trust SEN network/ hub meetings SENDCo Monitoring of teaching and learning, including: Pupil books Observations/ learning walks Progress data To ensure relevant staff are trained to support pupils with Speech, Language and Communication Needs (SLCN) Liaise with The NHS Speech and Language Therapist (SALT) to plan and deliver 1:1 support for staff in order to meet children's needs.
 SALT time SENDCo and NHS SALT Monitoring of teaching and learning, including: • MEP targets • SALT Reports • Observations • Progress data To ensure staff are trained to support pupils with medical conditions.
 Annual staff updates in Asthma, Epilepsy and as required for other specific conditions.
 Update pupils' Medical Profiles annually or earlier if required.
-Harmony Trust Central Core Team/School Nurse support Annual update of pupils' medical needs Harmony Trust Core Team SENDCo School Nurse Compliance officer to monitor staff training updates/needs (termly)

-Training, as required 1 Objectives Tasks/Actions Resources Lead Monitoring 0.
-To continue to provision map to meet children's individual needs within each cohort.
-SEND team to and adjust TA s individual/ gro support to SENDCo time Time to release staff for 1:1 training sessions SENDCo a external profession as defined EHCP nals Learning Walks Observations Ha termly data revie Termly pupil progress meetin ews.
+Harmony Trust Central Core Team/School Nurse support Annual update of pupils' medical needs Harmony Trust Core Team SENDCo School Nurse Compliance officer to monitor staff training updates/needs (termly) Training, as required Objectives Tasks/Actions Resources Lead Monitoring To continue to provision map to meet children's individual needs within each cohort.
+SEND team to provision map and adjust TA support to meet individual/ group needs SENDCo time Time to release staff for 1:1 training sessions SENDCo and external professionals as defined in EHCP Learning Walks Observations Half termly data reviews.
+Termly pupil progress meetings.

 To support reading & writing for pupils with specific learning difficulties Purchase individual resources, as required.
-1:1/small group support and interventions, led by SALT Pre and post tutoring, as required Applications for additional time and/or different resources to support pupils to access end of Key Stage tests SALT time Budget for resources Executive Principal/Head of Academy, SENDCo Class teachers and TAs/TADs SALT Actions reviewed half termly to ensure that the approaches are impactful.
+1:1/small group support and interventions, led by SALT Pre and post tutoring, as required Applications for additional time and/or different resources to support pupils to access end of Key Stage tests Budget for Executive Principal/Head of Academy, SENDCo Class teachers and TAs/TADs SALT Actions reviewed half termly to ensure that the approaches are impactful.
 Pupils' access to the curriculum is increased through personalisation and differentiation All staff are aware of different learning needs and provide for this in the classroom.
 SENDCo time Time for SEND team to support staff SEND team and all class teachers Through regular lesson observations /learning walks.
-To ensure International new arrivals are supported and have a curriculum which matches need nternational new teaching for international new arrivals upported and have a urriculum which EAL time This is monitored through regular lesson observations /learning walks.
-Pupil Voice matches fieed
+To ensure International new arrivals are supported and have a curriculum which Welcome induction - specific teaching for international new arrivals EAL time EAL time This is monitored through regular lesson observations /learning walks.
+Pupil Voice matches need